mendhak/waveshare-epaper-display/README.md

     0 * * * * bash /home/pi/waveshare-epaper-display/run.sh

 This will cause the script to run every hour, and write the output as well as errors to a file called LOG.
+You can potentially run this more frequently, but note that every refresh involves 30 seconds of screen flashing, which is quite intrusive.

 ## Waveshare documentation and sample code